Ayehu/custom-activities/Office365/DeleteUser/README.md

-## Office365 Activities

-DeleteOffice365User - Activity to delete a user in Azure AD for Office365.
+## DeleteOffice365User - Activity to delete a user in Azure AD for Office365.

 ##### DLL's to reference
 Microsoft.Graph.dll